harshbatish/Mosquito-presence-analysis/README.md

 ---

-This project aims to __classify news into 23 classes__ based on the text of headlines and their short descriptions using differnt machine learning algorithms.
+This project aims to detect the presence of mosquites and West Nile Virus which should depend on various factors present in the dataset.

-Number of samples taken into consideration while making this project is more than __250 thousand__, which is whole as raw data.
+Number of samples taken into consideration while making this project is around __200 thousand__, which is whole as raw data.
+There are 13 features/ columns in the dataset.

 ---